apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>execActionTarget defines the pods that need to be executed for the exec action.
+<p>Defines the pods that need to be executed for the exec action.
-will execute on all pods that meet the conditions.</p>
+Execution will occur on all pods that meet the conditions.</p>
 </td>
 </tr>
 </tbody>